gohgabriel/lookbook/README.md

 * data: A data frame containing the variables.
 * y_var: The name of the target variable (as a string).
 * x1_var, x2_var, ... (up to x5_var): The names of predictor variables (as strings).
+* sort: Whether or not to sort the output matrix based on r-squared (default = TRUE).
 * p_value_threshold (optional): The p-value threshold for statistical significance (default = 0.05).

 ### Output

-The function returns a data frame with the following columns:
+The function returns a matrix with the following columns:

 ```
     model: The model formula.
     significant_predictors: A list of statistically significant predictors.
     p_values: A list of corresponding p-values.
+    r-squared: The r-squared of the fitted model.
 ```

 ### Example